 - 34-year Manhattan Beach resident, Father of two, Grandfather of two

-- Worked for AT&T, NEC, McGraw-Hill, Keller Williams Commercial
+- AT&T, NEC, McGraw-Hill, Keller Williams Commercial work experience

 - Provided innovative telecommunication and academic technology solutions to universities with budgets and operations as extensive and complex as our City’s